lucaorio/nero/readme.md

 Examples: `Dnd: ○` (off) / `Dnd: ●` (on)

-Don't forget to update the _node_ path in `donotdisturb.jsx`.
-Unfortunately, I wasn't able to figure out a way to load my `.zshrc` and have the path resolved automatically.
+If you use [nmv](https://github.com/creationix/nvm), you're all set.
+Otherwise, you'll have to update your _node_ path in `donotdisturb.sh`.

 **Mute**